Office of Environmental and Energy Coordination

 Energy Efficiency and Weatherization Services

-Improving insulation, sealing leaks, and upgrading the efficiency of HVAC systems is a key way to reduce greenhouse gas emissions while also improving the comfort of residents and reducing their utility bills.
+Improving insulation, sealing leaks, and upgrading the efficiency of HVAC systems are key ways to reduce greenhouse gas emissions while also improving the resident comfort at home and reducing utility bills.
 There are several programs in Fairfax County that offer energy efficiency and weatherization services or supply kits.
-Some of these programs are run by the county government, such as HomeWise (Office of Environmental and Energy Coordination), and the Thermal Camera Loan Program and Conserve Kits (Fairfax County Public Library).
+Some of these programs are run by the county government, such as HomeWise (run by Office of Environmental and Energy Coordination, program closed in 2024) and the thermal cameras and conserve kits (Fairfax County Public Library).
 Other programs are run by external agencies such as Community Housing Partners and Dominion Energy.
-This graph shows that over 65,000 households were reached by these services between 2016 and 2024.
+This graph shows that over 68,000 households were reached by these services between 2016 and 2025.

 Solar Services and Incentives